AyeAreEm/AyeAreEm/README.md

 # Introduction
 - Software Engineer
-- Taking Computer Science starting March 2025
+- Taking Computer Science at Griffith University
-- Familiar with making websites, desktop and mobile apps
+- Love all things software.
+From making websites to making programming languages.
+From making desktop games to visualising the mandelbrot set.
-- Trying to branch out into systems programming and game development
+- Trying to branch out into systems programming and hardware

 # Socials
 - [Instagram](https://www.instagram.com/ag.ayeareem/)